sgeard/PointInside3D/README.md

 The main variations are as follows:

 1) the centroid of the polyhedron is used to ensure that the normals to the triangular faces are outward;
-2) the output is written with gnoplot in mind since there isn't a Linux version of the original viewer.
+2) the output is written with gnuplot in mind since there isn't a Linux version of the original viewer.